cnapy-org/CNApy-guide/manuscript.md

 After importing an SBML model the reaction list is populated with all the reactions from the model.

-You can add a map to our project, by going to the map menu and clicking add new map.
+You can add a map to our project, by going to the *Map* menu and clicking *add new map*.

-From the map menu we can also change the background image of our map.
+From the *Map* menu we can also *change the background image* of our map.
 Any SVG image can be used as a background.

 You can add multiple maps that highlight different aspects of your model.